MEET COURTNEY AHlSTROM CHRISTY

 Whitehall Antiques Seminars, Chapel Hill

-Silver Basics, Prints and Paintings, and Wood Identification, Appraising Clocks, American Country Furniture, and Georgian Furniture
+Prints and Paintings, Wood Identification, Silver Basics, Appraising Clocks, American Country Furniture, Georgian Furniture, Japanese Decorative Arts: 1800 to Present, Valuing and Authenticating Furniture 1740-1840, Modernism in American Furniture 1880-1980

 GEMOLOGICAL INSTITUTE OF AMERICA, DISTANCE EDUCATION